 - They have sufficient fat to harvest for transfer into the breasts.

-The primary reason why many women find fat transfer to the breasts appealing is that the process is completely natural.
+The primary reason many women find fat transfers appealing is that the process is completely natural.
 Fat cells are taken from the body and therefore pose no risk of foreign body reaction.
 Natural breast augmentation using fat has become more predictable as techniques have improved.
 A patient can expect 50 to 80 percent of the transferred fat cells to survive and permanently fill out breast shape.

 My doctor lived up to his numerous positive reviews.
 His rating was so high that I almost thought he was too good to be true, like there had to be a catch but he was truly excellent as was his staff.

-Are there any risks to fat transfer to the breasts?
+Are there any risks to natural breast augmentation?

-The fat transfer procedure is so streamlined that the risks associated with surgery are very low.
-Liposuction and fat injections may be performed with local anesthetic and IV sedation, reducing risks associated with anesthesia.
+Fat transfer breast augmentations are streamlined so that the risks and complications associated with surgery are very low.
+Liposuction and fat injections may be performed with local anesthesia and IV sedation, reducing risks associated with anesthesia.
 The most common concern related to this procedure is that the desired outcome is not achieved.
 This can happen because too many fat cells fail to integrate into the breast tissue.

-If I lose weight will I also lose volume from my breasts?
+If I lose weight will I also lose fat from my breasts?

-Will a fat transfer permanently augment my breasts?
+Will a natural breast augmentation permanently augment my breasts?

 Fat cells that integrate into the breasts can be expected to remain permanently.
 The overall appearance of the breasts is expected to change as a result of weight fluctuations and the natural aging process.

-Will I have noticeable scarring after fat transfer to the breasts?
+Will I have noticeable scarring on my body after fat transfer to breasts?

-Both liposuction and fat injections are conducted through very small incisions that need only accommodate the hollow tube for fat extraction and insertion.
+A fat injection is conducted through very small incisions that need only accommodate the hollow tube for fat extraction and insertion.
+The same goes for the accompanying liposuction during the procedure.
 The resulting scars are also small and usually fade to a point at which they are nearly invisible.

-If you are interested in a Fat Transfer and would like to see if you are a good candidate, call (610) 527-4833 to schedule a consultation with Main Line Top Doctor, Dr. Claytor.
+If you are interested in a Fat Transfer and would like to see if you are a good candidate, call (610) 527-4833 or schedule a surgery consultation online with Main Line Top Doctor, Dr. Claytor.
+We also offer a range of face, body and breast procedures, as well as skin care treatments, to help you reach your goals.
 Our plastic surgery practice serves patients from Philadelphia, Bryn Mawr, Main Line and surrounding areas.